Scotland men's national lacrosse team: History

 Prior to the Lockerbie air disaster in December 1988, the men's game had not been represented in Scotland since the turn of the 20th century.
 The tragedy of Pan Am Flight 103 saw many Syracuse University students perish and on a memorial visit one year later the University's lacrosse team were surprised that there was no Scotland national men's team for them to compete against.
 The country was challenged to pull together an inaugural and bona fide team; this was achieved some eight months later and following the 1990 World Championships the men's team played their first representative match.
 Scotland has now played memorial games against Syracuse during visits to Lockerbie to pay their respects to those lost in the air disaster, and hope this fixture will continue into the future.

-The 1994 World Series was a tremendous showcase for the sport and an opportunity for Scotland to make its name on the World stage.
-Scotland wanted people in Scotland to hear more about this fine sport and inspire greater grass roots participation through the existing British Lacrosse Development Program.
-The development game, Pop Lacrosse, a mixed sport played in schools is growing at an impressive rate.
-During 1997/8 Pop Lacrosse was introduced to nearly 100 schools in the Fife, Lothian, SW Region, Perthshire, Tayside, Central and Strathclyde areas.
+The 1994 World Series was a showcase for the sport and an opportunity for Scotland to make its name on the World stage.
+Scotland wanted people in Scotland to hear more about the sport and encourage participation through the existing British Lacrosse Development Program.
+The development game, Pop Lacrosse, a mixed sport played in schools, is still growing at an extreme rate.
+During 1997 through to 1998, Pop Lacrosse was introduced to nearly 100 schools in the Fife, Lothian, SW Region, Perthshire, Tayside, Central and Strathclyde areas.
 The numbers of players coached was in excess of 10,000 and the number of PE teachers educated in coaching was nearly 250.

 Since that time Scotland have been represented at every European and World Championships held.
 Scotland have ranked 3rd in Europe and 6th in the World Championships.